Broadband help and issues

 Most providers use the Openreach network to supply their services and so they will have to instruct Openreach to fix a fault.
 The exception to this is Virgin Media that runs its own network and is therefore responsible for all repairs.

 Before you contact your provider, it’s worth running through a few basics to see if you can resolve the problem yourself since customer services will probably ask you to do this anyway.
 Unplug and plug in your phone line again and switch your router off and on again – this can sometimes be enough to fix the issue.
-Also plug a device directly into your router – if your connection is fine then the likelihood is you have a problem with your wifi rather than your connection.
+Also plug a device directly into your router – if you can get online that way then it’s likely that you have a problem with your wifi rather than the connection coming into your home.

 If you have tried all options to fix the problem yourself and have had no luck then you should contact your provider directly to report the fault.